Health organizations have been warning us about the dangers of salt for a long time.

 - Damage to stomach lining: A diet high in salt may damage and inflame the stomach lining, thus exposing it to carcinogens (25, 31).

 However, keep in mind that these are observational studies.
 They can not prove that high salt intake causes stomach cancer, only that the two are strongly associated.

 Bottom Line: Several observational studies have linked high salt intake with an increased risk of stomach cancer.
 This may be caused by several factors.

 Most of the salt in the modern diet comes from restaurant foods or packaged, processed foods.

 In fact, it is estimated that about 75% of the salt in the US diet comes from processed food.
 Only 25% of the intake occurs naturally in foods or is added during cooking or at the table (32).

 Salted snack foods, canned and instant soups, processed meat, pickled foods and soy sauce are examples of high-salt foods.

 There are also some seemingly un-salty foods that actually contain surprisingly high amounts of salt, including bread, cottage cheese and some breakfast cereals.

 If you are trying to cut back, then food labels almost always list the sodium content.

 Bottom Line: Foods that are high in salt include processed foods, such as salted snacks and instant soups.
-Less obvious foods, such as bread and cottage cheese, may also contain a lot of salt.
+Less obvious foods, such as bread and cottage cheese, may also contain a lot.